IEA-Paris/PPIAS/content/articles/Keynote 2.md

   picture: ''
   picture_copyright: ''
   reference: ''
-abstract: Keynote 2 WPRN21 Conference
+abstract: Keynote  presentation by Xiaobo Zhang during the WPRN21 conference in Paris on December 9th 2021
 picture: ''
 picture_copyright: ''
 yt: b0ifnRXmwag
 highlight: false
-bibliography: ''
+bibliography: "/documents-exportes_keynote2.bib"

 ---
 ## The impact of COVID on SMEs in China based on multiple rounds of surveys before and after the shock

-Keynote 2 WPRN21 Conference
+Keynote presentation by Xiaobo Zhang during the WPRN21 conference in Paris on December 9th 2021

 <Youtube yt="b0ifnRXmwag" caption ="Xiaobo Zhang: The impact of COVID on SMEs in China based on multiple rounds"></Youtube>